RomaricKc1/rgb_video_card/README.md

 Eg:
 ```
-0x41 is for the leter A, 0x30 is for 0 and so on.
+0x41 is for the letter A, 0x30 is for 0 and so on.
 ```

 # Built-in cursor management: